 When will I get free NHS prescriptions?

 At the end of titration, once your medication is stabilised, your prescriber will ask your GP to continue prescribing under a Shared Care Agreement (SCA).
-From that point, prescriptions will be issued by your GP with NHS charges (and exemptions, if applicable).
+If your GP accepts Shared Care, your prescriptions will be issued by your GP surgery with NHS charges (and exemptions, if applicable).

 Monitoring Forms